golemfactory/clay/scripts/node_integration_tests/README.md

 Thus, nodes don't need to wait for ETH, GNT and GNTB anymore.

 In some tests, we need to ensure there are no side effects on the blockchain.
-For that, we can disable key reuse for this particular test by adding the `@disable_key_reuse` decorator to the test method
+To achieve that, we can disable key reuse for this particular test by adding the `@disable_key_reuse` decorator to the test method
 (in test_golem.py and test_concent.py).